ksherlock/mdbasicxx/README.md

             .org        expr                        ; set origin
-            .long       [mx]                        ; '816 - assume long m or x .short      [mx]                        ; '816 - assume short m or x .poke                                   ; use & POKE
+            .long       [mx]                        ; '816 - assume long m or x .short      [mx]                        ; '816 - assume short m or x .data                                   ; use DATA (default)
+            .poke                                   ; use & POKE
-    label   .equ        expr
+            .inline                                 ; generate a binary blob at the end of file label   .equ        expr
             .export     label [, label ...]         ; export label (as #define)